 Chip has authored several articles on the subject of leadership and is the go-to person for news agencies on the topic of integrating younger workers into the workforce.
 He is a content expert for CNN on the subject of Millennials in the workplace.
 He has also been featured on Fox News, CBS Radio, The Huffington Post, and in major publications.
 Chip was recently named a top 15 Global Thought Leader on the Future of Work by the Economic Times.

-Chip’s next book, Millennials@Work: The 7 Skills Every Twenty-Something Needs to Overcome Roadblocks and Achieve Greatness At Work, will be released in Summer 2014.
+Chip’s latest book, Millennials@Work: The 7 Skills Every Twenty-Something Needs to Overcome Roadblocks and Achieve Greatness At Work, was released in Summer 2014.

 Organizational Psychology Faculty